pranavraj575/mewzero/networks/README.md

 Supported torch layer types include `identity`, `relu`, `tanh`, `dropout`, `flatten`, `linear`, `cnn`, `maxpool`, `avgpool`.

-There is also a special type `split`, which breaks the network into two parallel networks at a particular layer.
+There are also special types.
+`split` breaks the network into two parallel networks at a particular layer, and can combine the results.
-This is useful for different heads (i.e. policy, value network)
+This is useful for different heads (i.e. policy, value network), or for resnets to sum a computation with the identity map.
+`repeat` makes k copies of a block.

 ### `identity`, `relu`, `tanh`
 Identity, ReLU, Tanh torch layers respectively.